 Living History demonstrations of life in the nineteenth century are another fun way to connect with the past.

 The park celebrates lots of holidays and historical events.
-Check the schedule at their website.
 During December, Holiday in the Park brings performance tours and recreations of the holidays in the 1860s.

 If you enjoy a good ghost story, try one of the evening tours that start in front of Casa de Reyes.